forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

       ```
    1. Save your `launch.json` file.
 Each project needs only one `launch.json` file, even if you work with multiple scratch orgs.
 This file lives in the project’s `.vscode` directory.

 > NOTE: There is an unofficial debugger extension that conflicts with ours: https://marketplace.visualstudio.com/items?itemName=chuckjonas.apex-debug.
-Please disable that extension while using ours.
+Disable that extension while using ours.

 ## Debug Your Code